 Services were held at 10:30 a.m.
 Saturday, April 26 in Red River Valley Mennonite Church with Fry and Gibbs Funeral Home making burial in the adjoining cemetery.
 Mr. Smith was born August 31, 1956 in Grand Junction, CO, the son of Alden and Claudine Smith.
 He lived most of his live in Denver, CO and his occupation was paint and body work.
 He was a member of the Lutheran Church.
 Surviving are his parents, Alden and Claudine Smith of Detroit; three children, Roberts and Jacob Smith of Norton, KS and Dustie Smith of Denver, CO; a brother, David and wife, Susie of Detroit; two sisters, Mrs. Michael (Janet) Alberts of Paris and Mrs. James (Glenda) Seta of Denver; six nephews and three nieces.

-Fielden Golden dies April 23 Fielden Glenn Golden, age 92 of Deport died Wednesday, April 23 in St. Joseph's Hospital and Health Center.
+Fielden Golden dies April 23 Fielden Glenn Golden, age 92 of Deport died Wednesday, April 23 in St. Joseph's Hospital and Health Cen-

 Fry and Gibbs Funeral Home conducted graveside services at 2:00 p.m.
 Saturday, April 26 in Meadowbrook Cemetery with the Rev. Glynn Vickers officiating.
 He was born June 19, 1904.
 He married Florence Faye Johnson in Paris in 1922.
 She died March 11, 1995.
 He was a member of the Methodist Church and had worked as a mechanic.
 He was a member of Hugo Masonic Lodge and had served in the Navy.
 Surviving are two sons, Edward Golden of Houston and Jon Kenneth Golden of Baytown; nine grandchildren; and several great-grandchildren.
 He was preceded in death by a son, Harold Golden in February, 1996.

-No whining sound Less time in the chair Thanks to this new technology, we can provide you with attractive, tooth-colored fillings faster and easier than ever before.
-To learn more, contact: Our office now offers a gentle new "drill-less" technology that can frequently be used in place of or in conjunction with the drill TODD McCRACKEN, D.D.S.
-1210 W. Main Clarksville, Texas 75526-3523 (903)427-2286 (800)263-9958 thoughts and prayers.
-Our heartfelt thanks to each Bell Thomas Norma Benedict Nancy Sanders Bobbie Evans Geary Jenkins & Families Card of Thanks The family of L.C.
-Thomas friends and family for the flowers, food, support, loving of you.
+1210 W. Main Clarksville, Texas 75526-3523 (903)427-2286 (800)263-9958 in Clarksville.
+They may also be ers, food, support, loving thoughts and prayers.

+of you.
 God bless you all.